Antipurity/conceptual/future.md

 At most a curiosity, or a minimalistic PL.
 Extensibility in every way from the very foundation.

 In short, it covers flow control and binding, control flow and de/composition, (dynamic) definition.
+Syntax and semantics, transformed as needed.
 Properly allows doing anything and being any language, discovering self as needed.
 Conceived solely for…

 ---